-To facilitate the formulation of indicators and allow some aggregation of indicators at different levels (per country/region/programme), VLIR-UOS provides a shortlist of standard indicators per project domain (education programmes and methods; research programmes and methods; outreach and policy support; networks and partnership; systems, policies and infrastructure).
-Applicants can also choose/add project-specific indicators.
+All VLIR-UOS projects will be required during execution to report/follow-up on a shortlist of standard indicators per project domain (education programmes and methods; research programmes and methods; outreach and policy support; networks and partnership; systems, policies and infrastructure).
+However, projects can also monitor/add project-specific indicators.